Eddie Lin

-Edward Chia Lin is an American politician and attorney who is the councilmember-elect for Seattle City Council District 2.
+Edward Chia Lin is an American politician and attorney who is the councilmember for Seattle City Council District 2.
 He was elected in 2025, in a special election following the resignation of Tammy Morales.

 Early life and career

-Lin was raised in North Carolina and Massachusetts.
+Lin was raised in the "Research Triangle" of North Carolina.
 His father was a Taiwanese immigrant and his mother is white; they both met while attending Duke University and married only a few years after Loving v.
 Virginia outlawed bans on interracial marriage.

+Lin moved to Minnesota and attended Macalester College, where he met his wife.
+The couple moved to Seattle in the late 1990s after she finished her degree, though he did not complete his.
+While in Seattle, Lin worked various odd jobs, including working at a French bakery, the University bookstore, and being a bike messenger, while his wife worked as an AmeriCorps tutor.
+Lin would complete his undergraduate degree and his J.D. degree from Seattle University, while his wife earned her Masters degree from the University of Washington.

-Lin moved to Minnesota and attended Macalester College, though he did not finish his degree.
-He moved to Seattle with his wife in the late 1990s, where he finished his degree at Seattle University.
-They moved to Oakland, where Lin worked as a secretary in two law firms before returning to Seattle to work as an assistant attorney for the Seattle City Attorney's Office.
+The couple moved to Oakland, where Lin worked as a secretary in two law firms and his wife worked as a teacher and was active in her union.
+They returned to Seattle during the height of the Great Recession and Lin worked at Perkins Coie and clerked for U.S. District Court Judge Thomas Zilly and the Washington Education Association.
+In 2017, Lin began work as an assistant attorney for the Seattle City Attorney's Office and in 2019, he represented the city’s Office of Housing.